Letter case: Stylistic or specialised usage

 A unicase style with no capital letters.
 This is sometimes used for artistic effect, such as in poetry.
-Also commonly seen in computer languages, and in informal electronic communications such as SMS language and instant messaging (avoiding the shift key, to type more quickly).
+Also commonly seen in computer languages, and in informal electronic communications such as SMS language and instant messaging.
 Examples in music are relatively common.
 For example, several of Taylor Swift's albums, including reputation, folklore, and evermore, were all stylised in lowercase.
 Bands such as Weezer, Twenty One Pilots and Silverchair were also stylised in lowercase for multiple albums during their respective careers, with the former consistently using lowercase in their logo since their first studio album.
 Billie Eilish's debut studio album—When We All Fall Asleep, Where Do We Go?—has all of its tracks stylised in lowercase.
 Some people, such as author bell hooks, write their names in all lowercase.
 Fully lowercase stylisation has been linked to the "disavowal of hierarchy", and on the Internet, frequently serves as "shorthand for authenticity and vulnerability".